Leyera

-Allianz Research: macro, sector, and scenario angles on a potential EU–India agreement—illustrative only, not investment advice.
+Allianz Research: macro, sector, and scenario analysis on a potential EU–India agreement—not investment advice.

 After signing the EU–Mercosur agreement on 17 January, the EU is accelerating trade diplomacy to diversify in a more fragmented global economy; an EU–India agreement could advance at the EU–India summit.
 Combined, the EU and India account for roughly 21.1% of world GDP, about one-third of global exports (with complementary structures), and 23.4% of the world’s population—so tariff and non-tariff outcomes matter for corporate and insurance exposure on both sides.